 Compliance can be yours by checking off two main tasks:

-- Post a copy of WH Publication 1420, which is a poster that explains what employees’ rights are under the FMLA, in your workplace.
+- At your worksite, post a copy of WH Publication 1420, a poster that’s easily accessed through DOL.gov and explains employees’ rights in your workplace.

 - Include information about the FMLA in employee handbooks and other materials.
 At a minimum, you must provide a copy of their rights if an employee submits a request for leave.